frankframework/frank-manual/docs/source/troubleshooting/troubleshooting.rst

 Custom logging with log4j
 -------------------------

-You can write extra logging to (custom) log files using the ``<LogSender>``.
-When you do not set the ``logCategory``, the message will be appended to the root logger that by default writes output to file ``${instance.name.lc}.log``.
-See :ref:`deploymentCustomLogging` for more information about logging.
+Frank developers can add extra logging using to their configuration using the ``<LogSender>``.
+Log messages always have a category, which you can set using attribute ``logCategory``.
+When you do not set the log category, the sender's name appears in the log as the log category.
+By default, logging written by ``<LogSender>`` appears in log file ``${instance.name.lc}.log``.
+The system administrator who deploys the Frank application may override this however, see :ref:`deploymentCustomLogging`.

-TODO: Is it true that the default is the root logger.
-I am waiting for Niels' answers on my questions.

 XSLT Testing with Larva
 -----------------------